dcragusa/PythonMorsels/condense_csv/condense_csv.md

 # condense_csv

-This week I'd like you to write a function, condense_csv, which groups CSV text by the first column.
+This week I'd like you to write a function, `condense_csv`, which groups CSV text by the first column.

 The input CSV text will always contain 3 columns: ID, attribute name, attribute value.